 the Issuer notifies the CSD and any Participants involved, of the IPO or private placement approval.

+Nothing in rule 6.2.2 prejudices any Participant or the CSD’s power to effect a transfer to a person to whom the right to any uncertificated securities or an interest in uncertificated securities has been transmitted by operation of law.

+WITHDRAWAL

 Any instruction by the Client to the Participant or the CSD, as the case may be, to withdraw uncertificated securities, must be effected in the manner stipulated in the Act, Companies Act, rules and depository directive.

 In the event of a written request by the Client for the withdrawal of uncertificated securities, the Participant will ensure the delivery of a certificate or a written instrument evidencing the same nominal value or number of securities as the securities held on behalf of the Client, in the securities account or central securities account of the Client.

-Nothing in rule 6.2.2 prejudices any Participant or the CSD’s power to effect a transfer to a person to whom the right to any uncertificated securities or an interest in uncertificated securities has been transmitted by operation of law.

 The Client will be presented with a certificate, issued by the Issuer, representing the same nominal or number of securities that were reflected in the Client’s securities account or central securities account.

 DEBIT BALANCES